 Here’s an example of how a plain old link (or HTML

-border-radius to add just a touch of curve, which gives the buttons a rustic feel.
+border-radius to add a touch of curve, giving the buttons a rustic feel.

 Bordering on Success